MonuJangra-git/SSH_log_monitoring-alerting_and_banning_/README.md

 ### 1. **Zero External Dependencies for Analysis**
 - ✅ Built-in JSON parsing and analysis
-- ✅ No need for Splunk, ELK, Datadog, or other expensive SIEM solutions
+- ✅ No need for Splunk, ELK, Datadog, or other expensive SIEM solutions , live visualisation is provided
 - ✅ Generate production-grade reports from threat_ip.json directly
 - ✅ Custom analysis scripts can easily consume JSON output